NaturalHistoryMuseum/ckanext-doi/README.md

 # Configuration

-There are a number of options that can be specified in your .ini config file.
+These are the options that can be specified in your .ini config file.

 ## DateCite Credentials **[REQUIRED]**